NikodemBartnik/IndyMill/README.md

 ***

 ## Open Source
-This machine is open source so above you can find all of the files that you need to build it.
+This machine is open source, so above you can find all of the files that you need to build it.
 You can also check out videos below to see the build process.
-As for now machine was tested with various kinds of wood, MDF, acrylic and Aluminium.
-It is able to machine all of those materials even with small 500W spindle.
+As for now, the machine was tested with various kinds of wood, MDF, acrylic and aluminium.
+It is able to machine all of those materials even with a small 500W spindle.
 You can also find more information on my website: [Indystry.cc](https://indystry.cc/indymill/)